 Sounds and noise

-New smells usually only stress your pup if they come in addition to something that he is afraid of, such as being alone or loud noise.
+New smells usually only stress your pup if they come in addition to something that he is afraid of, such as separation or loud noise.
 Usually, dogs love to sniff unknown areas and find it really interesting to explore with their nose.
 So if your pup feels comfortable in his crate and isn’t afraid of loud noise, this shouldn’t be an issue.

 If your dog can fly in cabin with you, he will observe you closely.
 Dogs can sense your emotions and how you feel, a bit as if they could read your mind.
 Have you ever observed that your dog is restless when you are tense?
 I can observe this with Baloo all the time.
-He is probably more sensitive than the average dog.
-He will sense even the smallest bit of nervousness, stress or fear and react immediately by being restless and trying to protect me (which generally is a very big help, of course ;)).
+He’s probably more sensitive than the average dog.
+He will sense even the smallest bit of nervousness, stress or fear and will react immediately by being restless and trying to protect me (which generally is a very big help, of course ;)).
 So if you have a fear of flying, it is very likely that your dog won’t like it either.
 He feels that you feel uncomfortable and hence associates being on an airplane with stress.